Mayank0255/Stackoverflow-Clone-Backend/README.md

     docker run -p -d 3000:5000 stackoverflowclone
     ```

 The default port of api is 5000.
+After running the container, you can access the api by typing:

+    ```
+    http://localhost:3000/api/<endpoint that you request - see next section>
+    ```

 ## API Endpoints